triggerNZ/jumble/web/README.txt

 This directory also contains scripts for running Jumble within the Apache web server.
 Not well-documented yet...
-See jumble.cgi (especially the "Editable variables" section).
+See jumble.cgi (especially the "Editable variables" section) and apache.conf.d_jumble.